Alezyzz/python-projects/Pong/readme.md

 Left paddle: W and S\
 Right paddle: Arrow keys up and down\

-Need to install pygame to get this to work with:\
+Need to install pygame to get this game to work by running this in the terminal:\
 pip install pygame